Updated on by Hayley Brown

 - Research integration methods and vendors to figure out what is best for your organisation, then thoroughly vet them

 - Scope and estimate the time scale of the project but be flexible

 - Plan and factor in contingencies to follow

-- Get everyone on the same page by updating teams and informing them about what is required
+- Get everyone on the same page and update teams and inform them about the requirements

 - Keep track of your progress